wildtechgarden/minimal-test-theme-hugo-wtg/README.md

 repository](https://github.com/danielfdickinson/minimal-test-theme-hugo-dfd/tree/v0.3)
 or [hugo-testing by jmooring from the Hugo forums](https://github.com/jmooring/hugo-testing).
-That use case was previously a goal of this repository, but such is no longer the case.
+That use case was previously a goal of this repository, but such is no longer true.

 See
 [License](https://github.com/danielfdickinson/minimal-test-theme-hugo-dfd/blob/main/LICENSE)